ffund/run-my-experiment-on-geni-blog/2017-03-21-channel-planning-in-802-11-understanding-the-effect-of-nearby-networks.md

 in the output.

-Then, on each of the two stations (node1-3 and node1-5) that are part of this network, set up a WiFi config file with
+Then, on each of the two stations (node1-3 and node1-5 on outdoor, node17 and node18 on WITest) that are part of this network, set up a WiFi config file with

 ```
 wpa_passphrase wireless1 secretpassword > wpa.conf